 Global learners want both an education and a degree from an accredited American college or university.
 MOOCs offer a limited selection of courses that generally do not lead to a degree from their college or university.
+We do.

 As a key to global education, WisdomMaps provides a way to export America’s most sought-after and value-adding product: its higher education.
 Until now, there has not been a way to offer this to the world in a way that works or that can be monetized for American colleges and schools.
 We now have a way to make our most valuable industry available to the global market for American education.

 Perhaps we should think of education as fertilizer for the grass roots of an economy.
 WisdomMaps can make it possible for people to acquire as much education as they want.
 With that will come the opportunity for people to get better-paying jobs.
 As education raises people’s expectations, they spend more on the higher-value goods and services that are produced in advanced economies.
 This in turn creates an opportunity for Americans to manufacture and export more of those goods and services.

 Education, while not a perfect panacea, remains the best overall grass-roots solution to the miseries that afflict the human condition.
 The usual suspects?
 Ignorance, hatred, and poverty.
 Education empowers people.
 If we can help educate people globally to a higher standard, we provide a solution.
 This works by addressing not the symptoms but the foremost cause of poverty: the lack of educational opportunity.
 And if it’s true that violence is the last resort of the helpless, it should be borne in mind that education empowers the powerless by creating opportunities that offer an alternative to violence.
 Working smarter, not just harder, brings more opportunity, better pay, and greater social equity.
 It is more than a key to global education.
 It is a key to a better life.